flimzy/gopherjstalk/230_js_bindings1.md

 # Go bindings for JS code

-It is possible to make direct calls to all JS libraries, but the greatest benefit is had by using bindings.
+It is possible to make direct calls to all JS libraries, but bindings are easier.

 Best practice is to write a very minimal binding layer around a JavaScript library: